 In Phase III of the system, existing operators will receive allowances based on their benchmarked emissions data submitted to the commission by DECC in 2011, and updated in April 2012.
 Further information can be found on the DECC website.

 New Entrants to the system or extension of an installations capacity may be entitled to a free allocation, but this must be applied for through the phase III New Entrant Reserve (NER) in ETSWAP.

 Annex 1 of 'The Greenhouse Gas Emissions Trading system Directive 2011 sets out that any installation carrying out an Annex 1 activity must have a Greenhouse Gas Emissions Permit.

 The UK submitted its National Implementation Measures to the European Commission on 12 December 2011.
 The allocations have been determined in accordance with EU harmonised rules, using data provided from operators of EU ETS Phase III installations in 2010/11.
 This can be viewed on the DECC Website.

-When approved the allowances will be allocated to operators on an annual basis provided that they met certain activity levels in the previous year.
-Details of the rules on ‘Allocation and adjustment of allowances’ can be found in Schedule 6 of the Greenhouse Gas Emissions Trading Scheme Regulations 2012.
+Approved allowances will be allocated to operators on an annual basis following the Comission notification to the UK Administrator on 18th December 2013.
+Details of the rules on ‘allocation and adjustment of allowances’ can be found in Schedule 6 of the Greenhouse Gas Emissions Trading Scheme Regulations 2012.